cerndb/dist-keras/README.md

 Predictors are utility classes which addsa prediction column to the DataFrame given a specified Keras model and its input features.

+## Known issues

+### Synchronous algorithms

+1. It is possible, depending on your `batch_size` and the size of your dataset, that there will be an unequal amount of batches distributed over the different worker partitions.
+Imagine having `n - 1` workers with `k` batches, and a worker with `k - 1` batches.
+In this case, the `n - 1` workers all wish to process batch `k`, however, the other worker (which has only `k - 1` batches) has already finished its process.
+This results in the endless "waiting" behaviour mentioned above.

+    **Possible solutions:**

+    a.
+Make sure that every partition has an equal amount of batches.
+For example, using a custom partitioner.
+    b.
+Modify the optimizer in such a way that it does allow for timeouts from a worker.

 ## References

 * Zhang, S., Choromanska, A. E., & LeCun, Y. (2015).
 Deep learning with elastic averaging SGD.
 In Advances in Neural Information Processing Systems (pp. 685-693).
 [1]